Brügger & Thomet MP9

+Design

+The MP9 is a development of the Steyr TMP which was purchased from Steyr in 2001.
+Differences from the TMP include a stock that folds to the right side of the weapon, an integrated Picatinny rail, and a new trigger safety.

 The MP9 is a selective-fire submachine gun.
 It uses 15, 20, 25, and 30 round transparent polymer detachable box magazines.
 It has three safeties: an ambidextrous safety/fire mode selector switch button (manual safety), a trigger safety, and a drop safety.

-The MP9 is a development of the Steyr TMP.
-The design of the TMP was purchased from Steyr in 2001.
-Differences from the TMP include a stock that folds to the right side of the weapon, an integrated Picatinny rail, and a new trigger safety.
+The MP9 is made of polymer and also corrosion-resistant.
+Its design and ease of operability allows the user to holster the weapon like a machine pistol or personal defense weapon for rapid deployment in self-defence.